What is a CCJ?

-There are four forms consisted of, with the following main headings published at the top:
+There are four forms consisting of the following main headings published at the top:

 - N9 – Response Pack

-They are generally published on white or blue-and-white paper, with the form name at the top and the claim number in the bottom right-hand man edge.
+They are generally published on white or blue-and-white paper, with the form name at the top and the claim number at the bottom right-hand edge.

 The claim form, admission form and defence forms, all have the following in the leading right corner:

-The N1 claim form will mention what you owe as well as typically includes a section called ‘Particulars of claim’, which explains what the debt is all about.
+The N1 claim form will mention what you owe as well as typically include a section called “Particulars of claim”, which explains what the debt is all about.